-- Submerge entire plant in room temperature water for 5-10 minutes once or twice a week - Let plants drain upside-down on towel after bath for at least 3 hours so they are dry to touch.
+- Submerge entire plant in room temperature water for 5-10 minutes once or twice a week.
+Let plants drain upside-down on a towel after their bath for at least 3 hours so they are dry to the touch.

 Tillandsias belong to the diverse bromeliad family.
 The Tillandsia genus is native to temperate zones throughout Central and South America, as well as Southern North America.
 Depending on

 the species of plant, they can thrive from arid to tropical climates such as deserts, mountains and rainforests.
 The thinner-leafed varieties grow in rainy areas and the thick-leafed varieties are found

 in areas more subject to drought.
 This is an important consideration to take in while buying an air plant, as it will determine the plants hardiness and specific watering regimen needs.

 Completely one of a kind and versatile, we love that air plants are epiphytes!
 Some well known examples are mosses, orchids, bromeliads, and Spanish moss (which is also of the genus Tillandsia.)
 The term Epiphyte simply refers to a plant that needs no soil to thrive and obtains its nutrients non-parasitically by anchoring itself onto another plant or structure.
 In order to anchor themselves on to something they will grow roots, but these are only for support and balance purposes.
 If your plants roots become unruly, you can always trim them back with a scissor, as this will not harm the plant.
 The ability of an Air plant to just “hang out” results in endless design possibilities, making them a unique and stand out accent in the home.